Contact information

 BSc (Hons), PhD

-I am a Clinical Research Manager within the Experimental Medicine and Rheumatology group of OCTRU.
-This is a new role within the Kennedy Institute of Rheumatology where I facilitate clinical translation by working with Principal Investigators to develop proposals for new experimental medicine studies and clinical trials.
+I am based within the Experimental Medicine and Rheumatology group of OCTRU.
+I facilitate clinical translation within the Kennedy Institute of Rheumatology by working with Principal Investigators to develop proposals for new experimental medicine studies and clinical trials.
 I also support the existing trial portfolio within the Kennedy Institute.

 I joined NDORMS in 2018 as a trial manager working on experimental medicine and rheumatology studies, HOPE-e, RAMBOH-1 and VROOM.